chromium/chromium/components/onc/docs/onc_spec.md

         * *Tether*
         * *VPN*
     * List of strings containing disabled network interfaces.
-    * Adding *VPN* to the list will only disable Chrome OS built-in VPN.
+    * Adding *VPN* to the list will disable all VPN types.
+Android VPN connections may still be established successfully but will be closed shortly after that by the Chrome OS connection manager.

 ## Network Configuration